Efficient (Soft) Q-Learning for Text Generation with Limited Good Data: Applications and Experiments

 We compare our approach with a broad range of baselines, including (1) the standard MLE training (\texttt{MLE}); (2) \texttt{MLE+reward}, where we use the reward function to filter examples; (3) joint MLE and PG training with MLE initialization (\texttt{MLE+PG}), where we initialize the model with MLE training, then train it with combined MLE and PG losses; previous text-generation RL algorithms including (4) \texttt{MIXER}~\citep{ranzato2015sequence}, (5) \texttt{Self-critic}~\citep{rennie2017self}, and (6) one of the latest methods \texttt{GOLD-$s$}~\citep{pang2021text} which is a pure off-policy method based on importance-sampling PG.
 To ablate the effect of multi-step training (\S\ref{subsec:method:pcl}), we additionally compare with a simplified variant of our approach that uses only vanilla single-step PCL training (\texttt{SQL(single)}).
-In the appendix (\S\ref{appendix-subsubsec:experiments-noisy-data}) we compare and discuss more baselines such as MLE weighted by rewards.
+We include more baselines such as MLE weighted by rewards in \S\ref{appendix-subsubsec:experiments-noisy-data}.

 We evaluate generation results in terms of entailment rate, language quality (perplexity), and diversity which is measured by the Shannon entropy over unigrams and bigrams ($H_1$, $H_2$) \citep{gehrmann2021gem}.
 Since text generation models intrinsically trade off diversity and quality \citep{caccia2019language,hashimoto2019unifying}, we vary the generation diversity by generating samples via top-$p$ sampling \citep{holtzman2019curious} with different $p$ values, and plot the entailment rate and perplexity against diversity, resp.
 We also evaluate the samples produced by beam-search decoding.